 20. To view the specific keywords in your Ad Groups, turn on the Keywords toggle.

-21. If you have created portfolios in Amazon's Seller Central to organize your campaigns, you can see them listed in the first tab in ADS' Analytics window at the Portfolio Level.
+21. If you have created portfolios in Amazon's Seller Central to organize your campaigns, you can see them listed in the first tab in the Adtomic Analytics window at the Portfolio Level.

 22. At the Portfolio Level, if you activate the blue campaign button, then you can click through the linked campaign title to drill down into the relevant data.